asoplata/ya-pandoc-template/README.md

        and
     2. the build process will **fail** if you do not have a file of that type present.

+## Examples

+At [@edeno](https://github.com/edeno)'s forceful insistence, I have included some examples of what the outputs look like in the `examples` folder.

 ## Customization / styling